jjeffrin/StandardFramework/README.md

 # StandardFramework
 Exploring C#, Blazor and a lot along the way by creating this minimal framework.
+I wouldn't call this a complete framework, but maybe called as a boilerplate which provides some of the basic functionalities, that every software product will use.
+This framework/boilerplate uses, Entity Framework to communicate with a DB and Mudblazor (based on Material Design) as the choice of frontend through Blazor Server Side architecture.